Our Approach

 We follow an evidence-based, systems approach called “Housing First” which prioritizes a person’s basic needs–housing and food.
 It is most effective when coupled with wraparound support services that meet the needs and choices of the people being served.

-Once stably housed, individuals are better able to take advantage of programming that addresses addiction, mental health disorders, health conditions – issues that make it challenging to achieve stable housing and improve quality of life.
-The approach also involves continuously engaging individuals and responding to their needs.
+Once stably housed, individuals are better able to take advantage of programming that addresses addiction, mental health disorders, health conditions, and other issues impeding transition to stable housing and improved quality of life.
+This approach also involves continuously engaging individuals and responding to their needs.

 Housing First has been carefully studied over the years and is cited as the most effective way to end homelessness.
 This is due to its emphasis on low-barrier access to permanent housing.
 This means individuals are able to utilize a community resource, like New Day Intake Center, regardless of their income, sobriety, criminal history, successful completion of a treatment program, or participation in supportive services.